How do I get to Watatunga?

 Not at present unless staying in our accommodation.
 Guests at the Stable Cottage and Major’s Lodge have access to our bird hide and exclusive use of electric buggies throughout your stay.

 Why have you chosen to focus on deer and antelope?

 The rare ungulates we have prioritised are among the world’s most forgotten species.
 While more exotic creatures like tigers, elephants and panda grab the media attention, many of the species we look after at Watatunga are at even greater risk of extinction.
 Each species plays a part in a greater ecosystem that must be preserved.
 We hope to shine a light on their stories and, in some cases, work to reintroduce them to the wild.

-The nearest train station is approximately 2 miles away at Watlington.
+We welcome car-free visitors and offer 10% off entry if your whole party arrives car-free.
+Enjoy the views, fresh air and adventure and help cut carbon and traffic.
+Find out how to get here by train, bus, bike and foot at GoodJourney.
+The nearest train station is approximately 2 miles away in Watlington.
 The N37 Lynx bus service stops at Andel Lodge which is under half a mile from the entrance to Watatunga.
 Please note that there is no footpath between Andel Lodge and the entrance to the reserve.

 Watatunga Wildlife Reserve, Watlington Road, King’s Lynn, Norfolk, PE33 0RG